 - Bichon Frise puppies are adorable, easy to train and groom, and a joy to have around.
 They are the perfect puppies for first-time pet owners

 - Minimal to non-shedding, the Bichon Frise is a semi-hypoallergenic breed.
 This breed is a good choice for people with allergies

 - The Bichon Frise adapts well to both small and large living situations as long as he is with family and properly exercised

 - Vigilant and curious, the Bichon Frises are great watchdogs

-- The Bichon Frise is a fantastic companion pet for families with children, seniors, couples, and singles
+- The Bichon Frise is one of the most fantastic companion dogs for families with children, seniors, couples, and singles

 - A member of the Non-Sporting Group, the Bichon Frise breed is recognized by the American Kennel Club

 Although they resemble puffy white clouds, Bichon Frise dogs are in fact little rays of sunshine.
 They are small, fluffy, happy-go-lucky dogs.
 Their disposition is sunny, their personality cheerful, and their demeanor elegant and graceful.
 Bichon Frises are small, sturdy-built, hardy dogs.
 They weigh between 10 to 16 pounds and stand at 10 to 12 inches tall.
 They have dark round eyes with an expressive and inquisitive gaze, black button noses, floppy ears, and fluffy tails worn curled over their backs.
 Their coats are medium-length, soft, and silky, and can come in white coat shade with various combinations of apricot, cream, gray, and buff.